 We Perform Cataract Surgery In Hoffman Estates, Northwest Chicago

-Cataracts refer to when the normally clear lens of your eye clouds over.
+Cataracts are when the normally clear lenses of the eye cloud over.
 In a nutshell, cataract surgery removes this hazy lens and replaces it with a transparent artificial intraocular lens (IOL).
 At Sullivan Ostoich Eye Center, Dr. Kevin L. Sullivan is a board-certified ophthalmologist and surgeon, expertly qualified and highly experienced in performing laser and cataract surgery.

 The main symptoms of cataracts are blurry vision and increased glare from lights.
 Sometimes these problems are so minor that they don’t disturb your daily life.
 However, when cataracts are more severe, they can impair your ability to live normally, such as:

 - Performing your job properly